Amadeo Giannini: Bank of America

 Bank of America, Los Angeles had been established in 1923 by Orra E. Monnette.
 Giannini began investing in the Bank of America, Los Angeles because conservative business leaders in Los Angeles were less receptive to the Bank of Italy than San Franciscans had been.
-Bank of America, L.A. represented a growth path for Giannini, and Monnette, president and chairman of the board, was receptive to Giannini's investments.
-Upon finalizing the merger, Giannini and Monnette concurred that the Bank of America name idealized the broader mission of the new bank.
+Bank of America, L.A. represented a growth path: the name idealized the broader mission of the new bank.
 By 1929, the bank had over 400 banking offices in California.
 The new institution continued under Giannini's chairmanship until his retirement in 1945; Monnette retained his board seat and officer's position.
-Furthermore, as a condition of the merger, Monnette was paid for handing Giannini the "Foundation Story" rights to the bank, a decision that Monnette later came to regret.
-Prior to Monnette's creation of the Bank of America Los Angeles network, most banks were limited to a single city or region.
-Monnette was the first to create a system of centralized processing, bookkeeping and cash delivery.
+Prior to the creation of the Bank of America Los Angeles network, most banks were limited to a single city or region.
+The Bank of America was the first to create a system of centralized processing, bookkeeping and cash delivery.
 By diversifying the scope of community that the Bank of America served following its merger, the institution was better prepared to ride out minor, local economic issues.